Text Service: 07537 416 905

 Young people with anxiety

 Anxiety is a condition that can affect anyone – it doesn’t distinguish between age, background or social group.
-Even some of the most confident people you know may have suffered with anxiety.
+Even some of the most confident people you know may be living with anxiety.
 Recent research suggests that as many as 1 in 6 young people will experience an anxiety condition at some point in their lives, this means that up to 5 people in your class may be living with anxiety, whether that be OCD (obsessive compulsive disorder), social anxiety and shyness, exam stress, worry or panic attacks.

 Many anxiety disorders begin in childhood and adolescence, and the average time a person waits to seek help for their condition (particularly for OCD and chronic worrying or GAD as it is known) is over 10 years!
 That is a long time to be feeling anxious.
 You can save yourself a lot of stress by getting help sooner rather than later.
 At Anxiety UK we have trained volunteers who have lived with anxiety themselves.
 They are available Monday to Friday 9.30-5.30 and can help you decide what a good next step is for you.
-You don’t have to suffer in silence.

 Prevalence of anxiety & depression in UK 16-18s